 The South Carolina Occupational Safety and Health Administration (SC OSHA) is a division of the South Carolina Department of Labor, Licensing, and Regulation.
 This administration is charged with setting, inspecting, and enforcing safety standards in the workplace, including in workplaces that handle manufacturing.

 If an employee believes there is an OSHA violation in their workplace, they should make a report or a complaint to this administration.
 Compliance officers are then sent to the worksite to inspect for hazardous conditions.

 If they find violations, they may issue citations or even be forced to shut down all or part of a worksite until improvements are made and adherence to workplace safety laws is noted.
-Additionally, if an employee does not feel that the concern has been appropriately addressed, another option is to contact a knowledgeable Orangeburg workplace safety lawyer.
+Additionally, if an employee does not feel that the workplace safety concern has been appropriately addressed, another option is to contact a knowledgeable lawyer in Orangeburg.

 Manufacturing Employee Rights to Workplace Safety

 Manufacturing employees in Orangeburg may be unaware of the many rights that OSHA provides them, much to their detriment.
 In addition to the right to a safe workplace, employees have the right to know about their obligations and their protections.
 This is in accordance with South Carolina Code Article 1, Section 41-15-90.

 According to South Carolina Code Article 1, Section 41-15-510, if an employee files a complaint or brings a potential violation to the attention of SC OSHA, it is illegal to fire them or otherwise discriminate against them.
 This same protection also extends to employees who may be involved in any proceedings or who are called to testify about safety in their workplace.